 Solid Surface costs about $52 to $120 per square foot installed.
 There are some factors that can raise or lower the price.

-Size can be a big factor when it comes to the price of a solid surface countertop, the more material needed, the higher the price, and the higher the installation cost.
+Size can be a big factor when it comes to the price, the more material needed, the higher the price, and the higher the installation cost.

 With larger sizes there may be needs for seams, and more edges, both of which can add to the overall cost.
 Another contributing factor can be location and any other kinds of customization that may be part of the design.

 Using solid surface countertops in the kitchen is a great use, especially when sinks are involved.
-An acrylic based solid surface counter will provide the right shape, with non porous and durable qualities.
+An acrylic based counter will provide the right shape, with non porous and durable qualities.

 Kitchen often take to a lot of spilling or water which can make these qualities extremely important.
-It is important to beware of placing any extremely hot pots or pans on the solid surface because that can burn the surface, and that is not easily repaired.
+It is important to beware of placing any extremely hot pots or pans on the top because that can burn the surface, and that is not easily repaired.

-Minor scratches and scrapes can be repaired which makes solid surface a good choice for a high use area such as a kitchen.
+Minor scratches and scrapes can be repaired which makes the material a good choice for a high use area such as a kitchen.

 Solid surface countertops being placed in bathrooms throughout the house is a good from a functional as well as price standpoint.